jipenaflor/rest-api-with-yelp/README.md

 # rest-api-with-yelp
-A demonstration of using Spring Boot to consume REST endpoints from Yelp
+A demonstration of using Spring Boot Rest Template to consume REST endpoints from Yelp